scientifichackers/react-pages/README.md

     (see [.env](react_pages/nodejs/.env)).
 - Supports sass-loader, essential for [material-components-web](https://github.com/material-components/material-components-web).
+- Parallel-ized builds.

 ## Terminology

 #### Project
-The project contains the node.js modules necessary to use react and the pages you create.
+The project contains some basic scaffolding for a project.<br>

+Unlike traditional create-react-app projects, react-pages doesn't require any npm pacakges to be installed.

+The inital package.json file is literally empty and is present as a scaffolding, nothing more.

 ```
 └── my_project
     ├── package.json
-    ├── package-lock.json
     ├── .env
     ├── .gitignore
     ├── public